-Georg-August-Universität Göttingen 6 C 4 WLH

-Universität Kassel/Witzenhausen 4 VVL□

-Module M.SIA.E31: Strategic management

-Learning outcome, core skills:The aims of the module are:

-• To deepen the students' understanding of the unique aspects of food and agricultural production, processing, distribution, wholesaling and markets and their relationship with strategy;

-To familiarise students with the development of strategies within a changing environment, to meet stakeholders' interests;

-- To provide students with the knowledge and confidence to make strategic business decisions; - To raise critical awareness of strategic decision-making in agrifood organisations.

-Course: Strategic management (Lecture, Seminar)

-- · Concepts and frameworks used in strategic management; - The importance of values and purpose in defining an organisation's strategic goals; - The analysis of the complex environment of agrifood organisations and how it shapes the strategic behaviour of members of the value chain and an organisation's competitive environment; - A critical review of strategic frameworks (e.g. Porter's five forces, life cycle analysis); - The analysis of the internal environment (value creating activities, capabilities and resources); - · An introduction to organisational and business strategies; - The management of stakeholder relations; - · The relationship between organisation and strategy; - The management of strategic change and the role of strategic leadership.

-Examination: Presentation (ca. 15-20 minutes) with hand-out (max.
-2 pages) (30%) 6 C and written report (max.
-30 pages, 70%)

-Students should demonstrate a sound understanding of the strategic management concepts and frameworks.
+Georg-August-Universität Göttingen 6 C Universität Kassel/Witzenhausen 4 VVLH Module M.SIA.E31: Strategic management Learning outcome, core skills: The aims of the module are: Workload: Attendance time: 60 h To deepen the students understanding of the unique aspects of rood and agricultural production, processing, distribution, wholesaling and markets and their relationship with strategy; To familiarise students with the development of strategies within a changing environment, to meet stakeholders' interests; To provide students with the knowledge and confidence to make strategic business decisions; To raise critical awareness of strategic decision-making in agrifood organisations.
+Self-study time: 120 h Course: Strategic management (Lecture, Seminar) Contents: Concepts and frameworks used in strategic man The importance of values and purpose in definin The analysis of the complex environment of agrir it shapes the strategic behaviour of members of organisation's competitive environment; A critical review of strategic frameworks (e.g. Po analysis); The analysis of the internal environment (value or resources); An introduction to organisational and business sets The management of stakeholder relations; The relationship between organisation and strate The management of strategic change and the ro 6 C and written report (max.
+30 pages, 70%) Examination requirements: Students should demonstrate a sound understanding of the strategic management concepts and frameworks.
 Further requirements include: development of a research design to contribute to the development of a scenario analysis; collection and analysis of data in groups.

-Admission requirements: Recommended previous knowledge: none none Language: English Person responsible for module: Herzig, Christian, Prof. Dr. Course frequency: each summer semester; Witzenhausen Duration: 1 semester[s]
+Admission requirements: none sion requirements: Recommended previous knowledge: Language: English Person responsible for module: Herzig, Christian, Prof. Dr. Course frequency: each summer semester; Witzenhausen Duration: 1 semester[s]

-Number of repeat examinations permitted: twice Recommended semester: Maximum number of students: not limited
+Number of repeat examinations permitted: twice Recommended semester:

+Maximum number of students: not limited

+Additional notes and regulations: